alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 SPOCs need to log in and use the [support form](https://support.production.alphagov.co.uk) to make these requests (one form per request).

-Removing GOV.UK content after it’s been published is a poor experience for users so please only do this when necessary.
+##Changing URLs

+URLs are automatically created from the page title when you publish the page and can only be changed by a developer.
+This will only be done in exceptional circumstances.

 ##Requests for short URLs

-URLs are automatically created from the page title when you publish the page.
-They cannot be changed and the path is fixed by Publisher.

 Decisions on creating short URLs are made by GDS based on user need.
 It is useful if you read [our blog post on friendly URLs](http://inside-inside-gov.tumblr.com/post/47775179301/short-urls-for-organisations-profile-pages) before getting in touch.

-##Impossible requests

-Please note that the following tasks cannot be carried out in Publisher:

-* changing the URL of a page - you will need to create a new page and fix the URL to what you want, then request a deletion and redirection using the [support form](https://support.production.alphagov.co.uk)
-* duplicating a page - you’ll need to create a new page and use copy and paste
-* moving a page from Preview to Production - you’ll need to create a new page and use copy and paste
-* changing a document’s type (eg from a news story to a publication) - you'll need to create a new page and use copy and paste

 [< Back to contents](http://alphagov.github.io/inside-government-admin-guide/)